evolbeginner/generateAlnFromOrthoFinder/README.md

 # Description
-extract sequences based on orthofinder
+extract sequences based on the results of OrthoFinder (orthogroup)

 # Usage
 rubygenerateAlnFromOrthoFinder.rb